airswap/airswap-about/technology/makers.md

 Several useful commands can help you debug your server:

-- `airswap rfq:get` to request an order directly from your server.
+- `airswap order` to request an order directly from your server.
 (RFQ)
-- `airswap rfq:best` to request an order from servers supporting a specific token pair.
+- `airswap compare` to request an order from servers supporting a specific token pair.
 Once your server is on the registry it will be queried with this command.
 (RFQ)
-- `airswap quote:stream` to subscribe to a pricing stream and make orders for your server.
+- `airswap stream` to subscribe to a pricing stream and make orders for your server.
 (LastLook)

 ## Adding to the Registry